ShaunaMack/cat-nip_terminalapp/README.md

 To run the app type

-`./run.sh`
+`./src/run.sh`

-into the Command Line Interface
+into the Command Line Interface.